sissyliberation/nlpclass-fall2013/site/syllabus.md

 There will be one mid-term exam and one final exam.
 The midterm will consist of the material covered in the first half of the class, and the final will consist of material from the entire course.

 Assignments will be updated on the assignments page.
 A tentative schedule for the entire semester is posted on the schedule page.
 Readings and exercises may change up one week in advance of their due dates.
-Programming assignments must be completed in either Python or Java.
+Programming assignments must be completed in Scala.

 Attendance is not required.
 However, given that homeworks and the exams address the material covered in class, good attendance is essential for doing well in this class.